harsh-vardhhan/coffee-app/README.md

 # Setup
 download the project & npm install in the project directory

+# Setup Mock API
+download the project & npm install in the project directory

 # Run
 npm start in the command line in the project directory